 - The Delhi Sultanate was ruled by the Afghan Lodi dynasty from 1451.

 - Ibrahim Lodi, a great warrior but an undiplomatic ruler, was the reigning king of the Sultanate from 1517.

 - Babur, a descendant of both Timur and Chengiz Khan, was the ruler of Fergana (in Uzbekistan) and had conquered Kabul in 1504.
 He tried to capture Samarkand but lost it three times.
 Hence, he turned his attention to Punjab.

 - He was invited by Daulat Khan, the governor of Punjab, to invade the region and unsettle Ibrahim Lodi.

 - Babur reached Lahore in 1524 but was sent back by Lodi’s troops.
-He tried to defeat Lodi again with the help of another rebel chief, but in vain.
+He tried to defeat Lodi again with the help of another rebel chief but in vain.

 - However, in 1526, Babur prepared better with an improved intelligence network.
-Although he had the smaller number of troops compared to Lodi, he organised his men better into three flanks.
+Although he had a smaller number of troops compared to Lodi, he organised his men better into three flanks.
 He also introduced gunpowder firearms and field artillery into the subcontinent with this war.

 - Lodi’s army relied heavily on cavalry and especially on elephants, which in earlier times, could shock the enemy and rout them.

 - However, this time around, the terrible sound of the gunfire excited the elephants so much that many of Lodi’s own men were trampled under their feet.